 2008 - Asbestos advice - The ACT government developed generic advice about the likely location of asbestos in residential properties built before 1985.

-2008 - Government buildings - ACT Government Property Forum endorsed the "2008 Asbestos Management in Non-Residential Government Properties Guidelines".
-The ACT government has developed data management methods for the storage and management of asbestos registers.
+2008 - The ACT Government Property Forum endorsed the 2008 Asbestos Management in Non-Residential Government Properties Guidelines.
+The ACT Government developed data management methods for the storage and management of asbestos registers.

-2008 - Enacted the Work Safety Act 2008 - The Territory introduced and enacted the Work Safety Act 2008 - the only jurisdiction to implement the draft core principles.
+2008 - The Territory enacted the Work Safety Act 2008 and is the only jurisdiction to implement the draft core principles.
 The legislation also applied to the safe handling of asbestos in a workplace setting.

 2006 - Enactment of Dangerous Substances Amendment Act 2006 - A range of amendments were made to various laws to introduce a best practice asbestos management regime.
 Asbestos is regulated under a number of laws including: